 New San Francisco Public Library Artist-In-Residence Project Captures and Preserves the Sound of One of San Francisco’s Enduring Black Churches

-Sacred Sounds of San Francisco delves into the intersection of sound, memory, and history within San Francisco’s sacred spaces and will be presented in two-parts by San Francisco Public Library Artist-In-Residence Tossie Long
+Sacred Sounds of San Francisco delves into the intersection of sound, memory, and history within San Francisco’s sacred spaces and will be presented by San Francisco Public Library Artist-In-Residence Tossie Long

 SAN FRANCISCO, November 14, 2024 — The San Francisco Arts Commission (SFAC) and the San Francisco Public Library (SFPL) are thrilled to announce a new sound project by 2023 artist-in-residence, Tossie Long, titled Sacred Sounds of San Francisco.